 This can be a UX- and UI-driven conundrum.
 Choosing a theme or template is a decision that needs some serious thinking.
 (This truly is the beauty of WordPress where you don’t need to see how things work under the hood.
 It’s all plug-and-play.)
 I’m going to use another analogy here to state how WordPress is quite similar to a cake.

 If WordPress is the base of a cake then the fondant could be regarded as the theme.
-Themes are just one part when it comes to knowing how to start a WordPress blog.
+WordPress themes are just one part when it comes to knowing how to start a WordPress blog.
 The cherries would be the plugins while the decorations around the cake may be aspects of technical SEO.
 Without getting into too much detail, let me show you how you can check out the many themes that are already there waiting to be activated on your WordPress.org site.
 Simply click on Appearance and click Themes.

 Then have a scroll through of the many themes that are there.
 Trust me, you will not be spoilt for choice here.